-This programme explores the sad and controversial life of Jim Thorpe - the American Indian who was the star of the 1912 Olympics in Stockholm, where the Swedish King famously told him 'Sir, you are the greatest athlete in the world'.
+Jim Thorpe was an American Indian who was the star of the 1912 Olympics in Stockholm, where the Swedish King famously told him, "Sir, you are the greatest athlete in the world".

-Thorpe was saved by sport and became the school's great star at both athletics and American football.
 He's often described as the 'first international sporting superstar'.
-But in 1913 it came out that he had been paid a few dollars to play minor-league baseball and the elite amateurs who ran US athletics rushed to condemn him as a professional.
-He was summarily stripped of his medals.
-But the public were on his side and his status in America is that of a popular hero victimised by those in power.
+But in 1913 it came out that he had been paid a few dollars to play minor-league baseball, and the elite amateurs who ran in the US athletics rushed to condemn him as a professional.
+He was stripped of his medals.

 Producer: Mark Whitaker